 - the defendant did so while committing or attempting to commit the designated felony.

-In many of these cases, the felony being committed is burglary, although other felony offenses can be alleged.
+In many of these cases, the felony being committed is burglary or robbery, although other felony offenses can be alleged.

 If you were accused of using a weapon or firearm while committing or attempting to commit a felony under Section 790.07(1) and (2), Fla.
 Stat., then contact an experienced criminal defense attorney at Sammis Law Firm.

 Our attorneys are focused on firearm crimes throughout Tampa, Hillsborough County, and the greater Tampa Bay area.
 Our main office is located in downtown Tampa.
 Our second office is located in New Port Richey in Pasco County, FL.